akhan7/Ansible-Vagrant-NginX/README.md

     vagrant ssh

-You should be able to connect to the machine.
+Connection with the machine established.

 ## Vagrantfile

-The Vagrantfile will contain some settings you can adjust for memory, networking, etc.
+The Vagrantfile will contain some settings to adjust for memory, networking, etc.
-Two customizations you may consider making if working with your VM long-term:

-* 1) Enable a synced folder.
-This will allow you to edit code/files from editors in your host OS.
-* 2) Fix DNS to use the same as your host OS instead of its own.

 ```ruby
   # Important, you must run vagrant in an admin shell if you want symlinks to work correctly.